mahimanzum/FixEval/README.md

 cd ../
 ```

-### Create language Specific Data (Skip this part if you just want to download our version)
+### Create Language Specific Data (Skip this part if you just want to download our version)
 We use the 'processed.json' file to create the training data chunk by chunk(10k per file) and store them in the data folder in individual language folders.
 The same code preprocesses and stores both java and python data in json format in folders named data/{language}/jsons/.
 ```
 cd src